Dynamics of powerful radio galaxies: Semi-Analytic Models

-where $f(N, T, v_s)$ is a function describing the internal energy of the ambient medium swept-up by the bow shock.
-This function depends on the total number of swept-up particles, $N$, their temperature, $T$, and their bulk velocity due to the expansion of the shocked shell, $v_s = dR_s/dt$ \citep[][their Equations 5 and 7]{Hardcastle+2018}.
+where $f(N, T, v_s)$ is a function describing the internal energy of the ambient medium swept up by the bow shock.
+This function depends on the total number of swept-up particles, $N$, their temperature, $T$, and their bulk velocity due to the expansion of the shocked shell, $v_s = dR_s/dt$ (\citep{Hardcastle+2018}, specifically their Equations (5) and (7)).
 For young sources, when the thermal energy of these particles is lower than the energy supplied by the jet to the forming shocked gas shell, the ratio of lobe to shocked shell volumes tends to $\xi$ for $\Gamma_c = \Gamma_s = \tfrac{5}{3}$, or $\xi/(2-\xi)$ if the lobe is assumed to have a relativistic plasma ($\Gamma_c = \tfrac{4}{3}$).
-The volume of the shocked gas shell is of course also directly related to the lengths of the major and minor axes; for an ellipsoidal geometry this gives
+The volume of the shocked gas shell is of course also directly related to the lengths of the major and minor axes; for an ellipsoidal geometry this gives:

-We can therefore express the pressure along the major and minor axes of the shocked shell (Equation \ref{hardcastle pressure}) as a function of \textit{both} axis lengths upon substitution of Equations \ref{Vh} and \ref{Vsh}.
+{We can, therefore, express the pressure along the major and minor axes of the shocked shell (Equation \eqref{hardcastle pressure}) as a function of {{both}} axis lengths upon substitution of \mbox{Equations \eqref{Vh} and \eqref{Vsh}}.}

-\citet{Hardcastle+2018} rewrites the Rankine-Hugoniot shock jump conditions (Equation \ref{shockjump2}) in terms of the velocities along the major and minor axes of the lobe.
-However, unlike the previously discussed models, \citet{Hardcastle+2018} expresses the jump conditions in terms of the sound speed, $c_s$, and adiabatic index, $\Gamma_s$, of the shocked gas shell surrounding the lobe.
-The expansion rates along the major and minor axes are then given by
+\citet{Hardcastle+2018} rewrote the Rankine--Hugoniot shock jump conditions (Equation \eqref{shockjump2}) in terms of the velocities along the major and minor axes of the lobe.
+However, unlike the previously discussed models, \citet{Hardcastle+2018} expressed the jump conditions in terms of the sound speed, $c_s$, and adiabatic index, $\Gamma_s$, of the shocked gas shell surrounding the lobe.
+The expansion rates along the major and minor axes are then given by:

 where $p_x(r)$ is the spherically symmetric ambient gas pressure profile.
-This coupled system of non-linear ordinary differential equations can be solved using a standard fourth-order Runge-Kutta method, with initial conditions of $R_s(\theta = 0) = ct_0$ and $R_s(\theta = \tfrac{\pi}{2}) = ct_0$ for some small time $t_0$.
+This coupled system of non-linear ordinary differential equations can be solved using a standard fourth-order Runge--Kutta method, with initial conditions of $R_s(\theta = 0) = ct_0$ and $R_s(\theta = \tfrac{\pi}{2}) = ct_0$ for some small time $t_0$.

-\subsection{RAiSE (version 2023)}
+\subsection{RAiSE (Version 2023)}